dr-jam/GameplayProgramming/GameProject.md

-# Descript of Game Project
+# Description of Game Project

 In this project, you will be designing and creating a game in Unity in teams of 5.
 While you will be responsible for designing the overall direction of your game, you will be given the following constraints:
 * Each team member will have a role and a sub-role.